pantheon-systems/documentation/source/docs/articles/wordpress/launch-check-worpdress-performance-and-configuration-analysis.md

 ###PHP Sessions
 Displays the files that references sessions.
 If any are found, you'll be prompted to install the native PHP sessions plugin.

+## Support
+If you have a feature request, message enhancements, or found a bug, please look at the [project's issues](https://github.com/pantheon-systems/wp_launch_check/issues) and submit a new issue if someone else has not already posted it!
+Pull requests are always welcome!

-##See Also
+## See Also
-If you have a Drupal site, see [Launch Check - Drupal Performance and Configuration Analysis](/source/docs/articles/drupal/launch-check-drupal-performance-and-configuration-analysis/).
+If you have a Drupal site, see [Launch Check - Drupal Performance and Configuration Analysis](/docs/articles/drupal/launch-check-drupal-performance-and-configuration-analysis/).